antoniszczepanik/connect4/README.md

 ## AI
 Minimax algoritm is used for implementing the AI.

-TODO:

-- Developing better valuation function, currently seems little random.
-How to mesure it?

-- Alfa-beta pruning
+- There seems to be a problem with alpha/beta pruning.

 - Memoising recently requested boards in a hash table.
 Kind of LRU cache for getting borard values.
 How much memory can we afford to use in the browser?